Shared moments, gentle routines and warm companionship help Abbeyfield residents feel enriched and more connected

 Activities are adapted to be calm, meaningful and engaging, supporting comfort and sensory wellbeing.

-Social activities support independence in Independent Living, companionship in Sheltered Housing and enriched daily routines in Residential and Dementia-Friendly Care.
+Social activities support independence in Independent Living, companionship in Sheltered Housing and enriched daily routines in Residential and Dementia Friendly Care.

-Social life across Abbeyfield services types (comparison table):
+Social life across service types (comparison table)

-| Social Activities Attribute | Independent Living | Sheltered Housing | Residential Care | Dementia-Friendly Care |
+| Social Activities Attribute | Independent Living | Sheltered Housing | Residential Care | Dementia Friendly Care |

 |---|---|---|---|---|